Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Introduction

-Parallel to these developments, the importance-weighted evidence lower bound (IW-ELBO) has garnered significant attention in the context of parametric VI.
-The IW-ELBO, originally proposed for training variational autoencoders \citep{Burda2016}, has emerged as a compelling objective function of VI alternative to standard ELBO.
-The `mode-seeking' property of the standard ELBO is a well-recognised limitation, often causing the variational approximation to underestimate the tails of the target density.
-The IW-ELBO mitigates this issue by constructing a tighter lower bound of the evidence (i.e.~the marginal log-likelihood), utilising multiple sets of samples drawn from the variational density.
-The lower bound constructed by the IW-ELBO approaches the true marginal likelihood as the number of sample sets increases.
-Recent literature has extensively investigated the statistical properties of the IW-ELBO \citep{rainforth2018tighter,tan2020conditionally,daudel2023alpha}.
+Parallel to these developments, the importance-weighted evidence lower bound (IW-ELBO) has emerged as a critical advancement within parametric VI \citep{Burda2016,Domke2018}.
+A well-documented limitation of the standard ELBO is its inherent mode-seeking behavior, which frequently causes the variational approximation to underestimate the tails of the target posterior.
+The IW-ELBO mitigates this deficiency by constructing a strictly tighter lower bound on the marginal log-likelihood, utilizing multiple samples from the variational distribution.
+As the number of samples increases, the IW-ELBO monotonically approaches the true marginal likelihood.
+The statistical properties of the IW-ELBO have been extensively investigated in recent literature \citep{rainforth2018tighter,tan2020conditionally,daudel2023alpha,daudel2026importance}.

-Despite the significant success of the IW-ELBO in VI, its connection to the WGF framework has yet to be established.
-This paper advances the intersection of IW-ELBO and WGF; our main contributions are summarised as follows:
+Despite the empirical and theoretical successes of the IW-ELBO within parametric VI, its geometric interpretation and potential connection to the WGF framework remain entirely unestablished.
+Establishing this link is of significant methodological interest, as synthesizing the tightened evidence bounds of the IW-ELBO with the geometric machinery of WGF provides a pathway to robust, scalable inference algorithms that circumvent the pathologies of standard Gaussian VI.
+This paper formally bridges this gap by advancing the intersection of importance-weighted variational bounds and the BW geometry.
+Our main contributions are summarized as follows:

-\paragraph{Wasserstein Gradient} The Wasserstein gradient is a fundamental component of WGF, defining the steepest descent direction of a functional over probability distributions.
-We derive the Wasserstein gradient of the IW-ELBO, elucidating its distinction from the standard Euclidean gradient.
-The Wasserstein gradient is often computationally intractable in practice.
-We further derive the Bures-Wasserstein gradient of the IW-ELBO, a projection of the Wasserstein gradient onto the BW space, yielding a computationally tractable gradient for Gaussian VI under the Wasserstein geometry.
+\paragraph{Wasserstein and BW Gradient} We derive the infinite-dimensional Wasserstein gradient of the IW-ELBO, characterizing the steepest ascent direction over the space of probability measures and elucidating its structural distinction from Euclidean gradients.
+To address the inherent intractability of the Wasserstein gradient, we subsequently derive its projection onto the BW manifold.
+The resulting BW gradient yields a closed-form, computationally tractable gradient of the IW-ELBO for Gaussian VI under the Wasserstein geometry.

-\paragraph{Signal-to-Noise Ratio} The optimisation of the IW-ELBO is known to be inefficient when the number of importance samples, denoted by $K$, is large.
-Notably, \cite{rainforth2018tighter} demonstrated that the \emph{signal-to-noise ratio} (SNR) of the standard Euclidean gradient of the IW-ELBO diminishes as $K$ increases.
-This degradation in SNR implies high relative variance in the gradient estimation, rendering the optimisation of the IW-ELBO unstable.
-We prove that the Wasserstein gradient of the IW-ELBO does not suffer from this degeneration.
-Remarkably, the SNR of the Wasserstein gradient scales favourably at a rate of $\Omega(\sqrt{K})$, making the gradient estimation stable as $K$ increases.